Aguri (caste): History

-Aguris are a cultivating and trading caste.
-According to Santosh Kumar Kundu, they were brought by the ruler of Burdwan from Agra to West Bengal to fight against the British colonists.
+After the fall of Gopbhum, Aguris emerged as a dominant caste in Rarh region, especially in the district of Burdwan.
 William Benjamin Oldham, a British civil servant and ethnographer who wrote Some Historical and Ethnical Aspects of Burdwan District (1891), said that they originated from marriage alliances between the Sadgop rulers of Gopbhum and the Khatri rulers of Burdwan.
 He based this on the Aguri's own account but McLane believes that Oldham was misled by the Aguri.
-Citing a 1589 work by Mukundaram.
-McLane says that the Aguri were present "almost certainly" before the arrival of the Khatris in Burdwan.
+Citing a 1589 work by Mukundaram Chakrabarti, McLane says that the Aguri were present "almost certainly" before the arrival of the Khatris in Burdwan.